EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ### Flash the LEDs<!--! {#menu_walk_setup_flash} -->

 Like printing debugging information to the serial port, flashing the board LED's is a very helpful indication that the board just restarted.
-Here we set the pin modes for the LED pins and flash them back and forth using the greenredflash() function we created back in the [working functions](https://envirodiy.github.io/ModularSensors/menu_a_la_carte_8ino-example.html#enu_walk_working) section.
+Here we set the pin modes for the LED pins and flash them back and forth using the greenRedFlash() function we created back in the [working functions](https://envirodiy.github.io/ModularSensors/menu_a_la_carte_8ino-example.html#enu_walk_working) section.

 <!--! @menusnip{setup_flashing_led} -->